Christianq010/personal-portfolio-1/src/pages/blog/posts/30-01-2018-world-of-change/index.md

 #

-With nothing but personal belief in being able to build amazing things, 3 years ago I decided to acquire the right set of skills and experience to begin a transition into software development.
+About 3 years ago I decided to acquire the right set of skills and experience to begin a transition into software development.

 At the time I worked as an HVAC service engineer on industrial chillers.
 My job was basically ensuring all pre-commissioning conditions were met prior to installing the equipment I was meant to maintain.
 I was one of two Melbourne trained engineers in Sri Lanka for the SMARDT chiller brand.
 The company produced the most sophisticated industrial chiller at the time, an oil-free magnetic bearing chiller - capable of handling large heating loads very effectively all while producing revolutionary energy savings because of its radical new technology.